Thebes, Egypt: New Kingdom and the height of Thebes

 Nubia were reeducated with Egyptian culture, to serve as administrators of the colony.

 With Egypt stabilized again, religion and religious centers flourished and none more so than Thebes.
 For instance, Amenhotep III poured much of his vast wealth from foreign tribute into the temples of Amun.
 The Theban god Amun became a principal state deity and every building project sought to outdo the last in proclaiming the glory of Amun and the pharaohs themselves.
 Thutmose I (reigned 1506–1493 BC) began the first great expansion of the Karnak temple.
 After this, colossal enlargements of the temple became the norm throughout the New Kingdom.

-Queen Hatshepsut (reigned 1479–1458 BC) helped the Theban economy flourish by renewing trade networks, primarily the Red Sea trade between Thebes' Red Sea port of Al-Qusayr, Elat and the land of Punt.
+Queen Hatshepsut (reigned 1479–1458 BC) helped the Theban economy flourish by renewing trade networks, primarily the Red Sea trade between Thebes's Red Sea port of Al-Qusayr, Elat and the land of Punt.
 Her successor Thutmose III brought to Thebes a great deal of his war booty that originated from as far away as Mittani.
 The 18th Dynasty reached its peak during his great-grandson Amenhotep III's reign (1388–1350 BC).
 Aside from embellishing the temples of Amun, Amenhotep increased construction in Thebes to unprecedented levels.
 On the west bank, he built the enormous mortuary temple and the equally massive Malkata palace-city, which fronted a 364-hectare artificial lake.
 In the city proper he built the Luxor temple and the Avenue of the Sphinxes leading to Karnak.

 For a brief period in the reign of Amenhotep III's son Akhenaten (1351–1334 BC), Thebes fell on hard times; the city was abandoned by the court, and the worship of Amun was proscribed.
 The capital was moved to the new city of Akhetaten (Amarna in modern Egypt), midway between Thebes and Memphis.
 After his death, his son Tutankhamun returned the capital to Memphis, but renewed building projects at Thebes produced even more glorious temples and shrines.